OSRIC

 - Bugbear - Huge, hairy goblins standing about 6 feet tall with darkish brown eyes

-- Bulette - Huge, vicious burrowing predator that resembles a turtle crossed with an armadillo
+- Bulette - Terrifying predator that resembles a gigantic armadillo crossed with a snapping turtle

 - Bull - Very aggressive cattle